Ethical calculus

-An ethical calculus is the application of mathematics to calculate issues in ethics.
+An ethical calculus (also known as moral calculus) is the application of mathematics to calculate issues in ethics.

 Scope

 Generally, ethical calculus refers to any method of determining a course of action in a circumstance that is not explicitly evaluated in one's ethical code.

 A formal philosophy of ethical calculus is a development in the study of ethics, combining elements of natural selection, self-organizing systems, emergence, and algorithm theory.
 According to ethical calculus, the most ethical course of action in a situation is an absolute, but rather than being based on a static ethical code, the ethical code itself is a function of circumstances.
 The optimal ethic is the best possible course of action taken by an individual with the given limitations.

 While ethical calculus is, in some ways, similar to moral relativism, the former finds its grounds in the circumstance while the latter depends on social and cultural context for moral judgment.
 Ethical calculus would most accurately be regarded as a form of dynamic moral absolutism.

 Ethical calculus is not to be confused with ethics in mathematics or ethics of quantification which study the moral questions coming from mathematical practice and quantification in society.